1. Who is responsible for your personal data

 It is likely that we will have more than one lawful basis for using your personal information for a particular purpose.
 For example:

-- If we are contacting you in follow up to a business card you have given us, it will be in our legitimate interests, and we shall have your consent.
+If we are contacting you in follow up to a business card or application form you have given us, it will be in our legitimate interests, and we shall have your consent.

 We keep your personal data only for as long as we need it.
 How long this is depends on what we are using it for, whether that is for our own legitimate interests (examples given above), or so that we can comply with the law.
 We will actively review the information we hold and when there is no longer legal or business need for us to hold it, we will delete it securely.